Wordsmith (TV series)

 Wordsmith is a thirty-part instructional television series about the English language.
 It is meant to help students expand their vocabulary through analyzing the parts of English words.
 It is meant for classroom use, either through direct broadcast or through videotapes recorded from the airings by teachers or other school district personnel.
 The host is Bob Kupa'a Smith.
 In 2020, archived episodes were posted for public viewing on Indiana University's Libraries Moving Image Archive.

 Production

 Two series of Wordsmith were made.
 The first, in black and white, was filmed at KQED studios in San Francisco in 1964-1965, and was originally aimed at fifth grade elementary school students.
 Joanne Mock was the producer/director.
 It was distributed by the National Center for School and College Television (now called the Agency for Instructional Technology, or AIT).
 The show was largely improvised by host Bob Smith.

 Ten years later in 1975, the series was remade in color for AIT, then known as the Agency for Instructional Television.
 The executive producer was Gordon Hughan.
 The producer-directors were Glenn Johnson and Karen Hamamura Nelson.
 Its target audience ranged from middle school to high school students.
 It was recorded at the studios of KLCS, the station of the Los Angeles Unified School District.
 This second series is the one generally viewed today.

+The show was hosted by Robert W. L. Smith, a University of Michigan linguistics doctoral student.
+Episodes, which had a 20-minute runtime, were directed to students in fifth and sixth grade.
+In American schools, the series was widely adopted.